GabeScott/standard-works-vault/General Conference/2002 October - The Marvelous Foundation of Our Faith.md

 # The Marvelous Foundation of Our Faith

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2002 General Conference*

+>*God be thanked for His marvelous bestowal of testimony, authority, and doctrine associated with this, the restored Church of Jesus Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2002/10/the-marvelous-foundation-of-our-faith?lang=eng)

 My dear brothers and sisters, I seek the inspiration of the Lord in addressing you.
 I never get over the tremendous responsibility of speaking to the Latter-day Saints.
 I am grateful for your kindness and for your forbearance.
 I constantly pray that I may be worthy of the confidence of the people.

 I have recently come from a very long journey.
 It has been wearisome, but it has been wonderful to be out among the Saints.
-If it were possible I would turn all of the day-to-day administrative matters of the Church over to others, and then I would spend my time out among our people, visiting those in small branches as well as those in large stakes.
+If it were possible, I would turn all of the day-to-day administrative matters of the Church over to others, and then I would spend my time out among our people, visiting those in small branches as well as those in large stakes.
 I would wish to gather with the Saints wherever they may be.
 I feel that every member of this Church is deserving of a visit.
 I regret that because of physical limitations I can no longer shake hands with everybody.
 But I can look them in the eye with gladness in my heart and express my love and leave a blessing.

 The occasion for this most recent journey was the rededication of the Freiberg Germany Temple and the dedication of The Hague Netherlands Temple.
-It was my opportunity to dedicate the Freiberg temple 17 years ago.
+It was my opportunity to dedicate the Freiberg Temple 17 years ago.
 It was a rather modest building constructed in what was then the German Democratic Republic, the east zone of a divided Germany.
 Its construction was literally a miracle.
 President Monson, Hans Ringger, and others had won the goodwill of East German government officials who consented to it.

 It has served marvelously well through these years.
 Now the infamous wall is gone.
 It is easier for our people to travel to Freiberg.
 The building was worn after these years and had become inadequate.